jmsclrk/CV/README.md

 * Offline management and version control allowing seamless use online, offline and across numerous devices.
 * Dark mode and customisable themes.
 * Reusable exercises with autocomplete feature.
-* Previously released to iOS but has been built Android ready.
+* Previously released to iOS but had been built Android ready.
 * See the video demo for app breakdown and future features.
 <br>